dargaCode/WebDevStudyResources/README.md

     * Free - Blog Post

 ## Front-End Development
-Most simply, front-end refers to the content that is actually presented on a webpage.
+Most simply, "front-end" refers to the content that is actually presented on a webpage.
 The text, the images, the colors.

 For example: A portfolio website that contains a bio, links to projects, and photos.

 ### HTML and CSS
-Build the structure of a webpage with HTML, and use CSS to dictate the layout and appearance.
+HTML builds the structure of a webpage, and CSS dictates its layout and appearance.

 I originally tried learning HTML a long time ago, and was pleasantly surprised to see that all the layout is now handled by CSS rules rather than horrible nested tables and frames.